How to Build Your Tea Party Pantry

 So you’re convinced.
 You’ve read “The Top Seven Mistakes Tea Drinkers Make“.
-You want to begin brewing looseleaf tea and throw a real tea party.
-The season of cozy gatherings indoors is upon us and you want to be prepared.
+You want to begin brewing looseleaf tea and develop your first real tea party menu.
 But where do you start?

 - Boxed red pepper soup–easily garnished with a dollop of creme fraiche, some chopped candied nuts, and sprinkled chives.